sudar/bulk-delete/README.md

 ### After installing the Plugin, I just see a blank page. ###

 This can happen if you have huge number of posts and your server is very underpowered.
 Check your PHP error log to see if there are any errors and correct them.
 The most common problems are script timeout or running out of memory.
 Change your PHP.ini file and increase the script timeout and/or amount of memory used by PHP process.
+You can view the current values of these settings from the system info page which can be accessed by going to Bulk WP -> System Info.

 In particular try to change the following settings